sailfish009/openstructure/modules/conop/doc/compoundlib.rst

   .. attribute:: atom_specs

     The atom definitions of this compound.
-Read-only
+Read-only.

     :type: list of :class:`AtomSpec`

   .. attribute:: bond_specs

     The bond definitions of this compound.
-Read-only
+Read-only.

     :type: list of :class:`BondSpec`

+  .. attribute:: chem_class

+    The :class:`~ost.mol.ChemClass` of this compound.
+Read-only.

+    :type: :class:`str`

+  .. attribute:: chem_type

+    The :class:`~ost.mol.ChemType` of this compound.
+Read-only.

+    :type: :class:`str`

+  .. attribute:: inchi

+    The InChI code of this compound, without the 'InChI=' part, e.g '1S/H2O/h1H2' for water.
+Read-only.

+    :type: :class:`str`

+  .. attribute:: inchi

+    The InChIKey of this compound without the 'InChIKey=' part, e.g.
+    'XLYOFNOQVPJJNP-UHFFFAOYSA-N' for water.
+Read-only.

+    :type: :class:`str`

 .. class:: AtomSpec